All students and student organizations are subject to the judicial procedures prescribed in this code.

-- The Associate Dean of Students/designee will exercise control over the conference to avoid needless consumption of time, repetition of information, and/or prevent the harassment or intimidation of participants.
-The conference can be recessed at any time by the Associate Dean of Students/designee.
+The Assistant Dean of Students/designee will exercise control over the conference to avoid needless consumption of time, repetition of information, and/or prevent the harassment or intimidation of participants.
+The conference can be recessed at any time by the Assistant Dean of Students/designee.

-- All conferences shall be conducted in an informal manner and technical rules of evidence will not be applied.
-Responsibility can only be determined if the Associate Dean of Students/designee finds that it is more likely than not that the accused is responsible.
+All conferences shall be conducted in an informal manner and technical rules of evidence will not be applied.
+Responsibility can only be determined if the Assistant Dean of Students/designee finds that it is more likely than not (based on a preponderance of evidence) that the accused is responsible.

-- The Associate Dean of Students may impose sanctions up to and including Residence Hall Suspension.
+The Assistant Dean of Students/designee may impose sanctions up to and including Residence Hall Separation.

 STUDENT CONDUCT BOARD

-This judicial process is confidential, but the decision is not necessarily confidential.
-The student may appeal this decision to the appropriate administrator (see “Appeals Process” within the Judicial Process section).
-In special cases requiring immediate action, the Vice President for Student Affairs/Dean of Students or a designee may impose sanctions, which will be temporary until the Student Conduct Board can be convened.
-Such temporary sanctions must be reported to the Student Conduct Board and other appropriate administrators.
+This student conduct process is confidential, but the decision is not necessarily confidential.
+The student may appeal this decision to the appropriate administrator (see “Appeals Process” within the Student Conduct section).
+In special cases requiring immediate action, the Vice President for Student Affairs/Dean of Students or a designee may impose certain actions for the safety and welfare or the community.
+These actions will be temporary until the Student Conduct Board can be convened and a final outcome is determined.
+Such temporary actions must be reported to the Student Conduct Board and other appropriate administrators.

-The Associate Dean of Students shall present the case for the institution at the Conduct Board hearing.
-Any student charged with a violation will receive written notification of the charges, the nature of the evidence, and the name(s) of any witness who will testify.
+The Assistant Dean of Students/designee shall present the case for the institution at the Student Conduct Board hearing.
+Any student charged with a violation will receive written notification of the charges, and the nature of the evidence.
 Hearings are non-adversarial (i.e. no attorneys), confidential, and shall not be considered analogous to court proceedings.
 Hearings will be conducted with simplicity and fairness, and will not be restricted to technical rules of substantive or procedural law.
 While the proceedings of the Student Conduct Board are confidential, its decision is not necessarily confidential.